 Past Research Projects

-The Office of Substance Abuse participated in two major past research projects, one focusing on prevention, the other on treatment:
+The Office of Substance Use Disorder participated in two major past research projects, one focusing on prevention, the other on treatment:

 The prevention research project, known as the Diffusion Project, was the second in a pair of studies done in conjuntion with the Social Development Research Group a the University of Washington and several other states.
 The original study began in 1992 and was called the Six-State Consoritium.

-Strengthening Treatment Access and Retention / State Implementation - Funded by the federal Center for Substance Abuse Treatment in late 2006, this project will help Maine to identify, implement and evaluate methods to enhance individual access to and retention in community-based outpatient substance abuse treatment programs.
+Strengthening Treatment Access and Retention / State Implementation - Funded by the federal Center for Substance Use Disorder Treatment in late 2006, this project will help Maine to identify, implement and evaluate methods to enhance individual access to and retention in community-based outpatient substance abuse treatment programs.

 Advancing Recovery - The Robert Wood Johnson Foundation / Network for the Improvement of Addiction Treatment funded this project in late 2006.
 The funding will support the identification, implementation, and evaluation of state and service provider level changes aimed at increasing the utilization of evidence-based addiction treatment practices by community-based providers.
 To improve treatment quality, Maine is focusing its efforts on two particular evidence-based practices: the use of medications for specific diagnosis and the use of case management, wraparound and supportive services.